Find & Cancel Forgotten Subscriptions Before They Auto-Renew

 Yes.
 Freelancers and solopreneurs accumulate SaaS subscriptions — Canva, Adobe, Zoom, Slack, hosting, AI tools — many of which are deductible.
 ExpenseBot's Subscription Auditor catches the ones you forgot AND maps them to Schedule C (US) or T2125 (Canada) categories so they actually save you money at tax time.

-Stop paying for things you forgot about.
+Stop paying for things you forgot about — and fight back when prices creep.

 Audit My Subscriptions Free →